Generalized Hamming weights and symbolic powers of Stanley-Reisner ideals of matroids: Generalized Hamming weights of matroids and symbolic powers

-In this section, we introduce the main themes of the paper in the context of codes, and we provide some results, which we revisit later with the additional perspective of the intervening sections.
+In this section, we introduce the main themes of the paper by highlighting two results (\Cref{thm:minDist}, \Cref{thm:WaldschmidtGenHamWeights}) that bridge generalized Hamming weights with symbolic powers of Stanley-Reisner ideals.
+These results serve as a launching point for the deeper structural connections developed in the following sections.